noodnik2/configurator/README.md

-# configurator
+# configurator - `golang` CLI Configuration Library

-Golang CLI configuration library targeting functionalities:
+Target functionality:
-- Make it easy to load and save configuration values in a file
+- Make it easy to load and save application configuration in a file (e.g., `$HOME/.config/`_<your-app-name>_)
 - Allow configuration value overrides via environment variables
-- Enable the user to create or modify the configuration without a code editor
+- Enable a user to create or modify the configuration without a code editor

 ## Requirements